gbhug5a/Solar-Power-Load-Sharing/README.md

 ### Update 2:

 Results of actual testing of the solar-powered opamp circuit have been included, and the PDF has been updated accordingly.
-The issue of resistance to oscllation in the opamp circuit is addressed, and there is discussion of the programming resistor value on the TP4056 module - typically set at 1.2K for 1A charging current.
+The issue of resistance to oscillation in the opamp circuit is addressed, and there is discussion of the programming resistor value on the TP4056 module - typically set at 1.2K for 1A charging current.